 Fate strikes again

-“My siblings, on the other hand, were remarkably beautiful, especially my brother, and the sister who was closest to me in age (Anne-Marie).
-She had long, thick, dark brown hair, which I was always violently jealous of, and was never as painfully thin as me.
-They used to say I was so thin, that if they threw a loaf of bread at me it would come back sliced!”
+“My siblings, on the other hand, were remarkably beautiful, especially my brother, and the sister who was closest to me in age (Ann-Marie).
+She had long, thick, dark brown hair, that I was always violently jealous of, and was never as painfully thin as me.
+They used to say I was so thin, that if they threw a loaf of bread at me it would get sliced!”

 “All of this sounds like I had an unhappy childhood, but that was not the case at all.
 We actually had an unusually bright and happy childhood.
 We had fun together and our parents did everything they could to make life as good as possible.
 In the winter we went skiing, and in the summers we swam.
 I, myself, have never been especially fond of winter sports – David and the boys can testify – but I love to swim.”